farmerconnect/pipeline-actions/README.md

 Deploys a Helm application to Kubernetes in AKS.

-### generate-db-migration

-Generates a DB migration with Entity Framework.

 ### apply-db-migration

-Applies a DB migration with Entity Framework.
+Generates and applies a DB migration with Entity Framework.

 ## actions